Working to order

 Criteria for self-employment

-The Tax Administration will investigate whether you fulfil certain requirements before classifying you as being self-employed.
+The Tax Administration will investigate whether you fulfil certain requirements before classifying you as a self-employed entrepreneur for income tax.

 - Intention: to make profit